The BBC

-BBC will offer staff and content to help local newspapers
+is to offer staff and content to local newspapers and allow rival shows

 In the first of a four-part response to the government’s green paper on charter renewal, director general Tony Hall will outline plans for a new “open” BBC based on partnerships with local newspapers and other national institutions in the arts and sciences, as well as plans for further investment in high-quality, high-cost drama and the World Service.